bibig/jsoncan/README.md

 ```

 ### the model way
-like "query" style, it's more intuitive too.
+model is like "query" style, it's more intuitive too.

-Three way to create a model object:
+There are three ways to create a model object:

 + var model = Table.create({/*data*/});
 + var model = Table.load(_id);